 The new Specialized 2.1 motor system also boasts up to 90Nm of torque, and we found it to feel among the most powerful of all the models we tested.
 This bike gets up to speed quickly and stays there.
 Power output was smooth and consistent, even when switching between modes, and there was no lag when you pushed on the pedals or abrupt cutoff of power.
-Three models share the same Shimano Steps E8000 pedal-assist motor, one of the most popular drive systems on the market.
-It would stand to reason that the YT Decoy, Commencal Meta Power 29 Team, and the Ghost Hybride would have nearly identical feeling power output.
-Interestingly, the Ghost felt less powerful than the YT and the Commencal, both of which felt as if they delivered more power more consistently and smoothly than the Ghost could.
+Two models share the same Shimano Steps E8000 pedal-assist motor, one of the most popular drive systems on the market.
+It would stand to reason that the YT Decoy and Commencal Meta Power 29 Team would have nearly identical feeling power output.

 Again, the new Turbo Levo SL falls into a different category than the rest of the bikes in this review.
 The new SL 1.1 motor is much smaller and puts out a max torque of 35Nm and up to 240 Watts of power.
 This is a little less than half of the competition, and that is the intention.
 The power output is impressively smooth, although it doesn't deliver the same strong power of the competition.
 It makes the rider work harder, and for some riders, it may be preferred.